Elysia sp. #5

 Observations and comments:

-1: Since all of the mature Hawaiian
+1: Since most of the mature Hawaiian

 animals and most of the comparable animals illustrated from elsewhere